Schema

 - You need to know how to define structure using child properties.

-- The value processor pipelines are the ticket to schema customization.
+- The value processor pipelines attached to handlers are the ticket to schema customization.

-- Dive into advanced topics like unions, selectors, and commands.
+- Dive into advanced topics like unions and selectors.

 If you prefer to understand things from first principles,